alisha-develops/astronomy-daily-pics/GUIDE.md

 });
 ```

-`.catch` runs if anything goes wrong -- no internet, wrong api key, api is down. without this, errors fail silently and you just see a blank page with no idea why.
+`.catch` runs if anything goes wrong. no internet, wrong api key, api is down. without this, errors fail silently and you just see a blank page with no idea why.

 ### the complete code
+if you were able to make it here then congrats! you have built your own (probably very first javascript code) yourself! you should sip some H2O now XD

+this is how your complete code should look:
 ```javascript
 const API_KEY = import.meta.env.VITE_NASA_API_KEY;